kitkat011/scrm/README.md

 # Student Clinic Record Manager (SCRM)

-This is our group project for programming 2.
+This is our group project for programming.
 A simple **C# Console Application** for managing student clinic records.
 This system allows adding, viewing, searching, editing, deleting, sorting, and filtering student records.
 All records can also be saved to and loaded from a text file for persistence.

 ---